 (As featured on Grey Matters Blog for the Grey Muzzle Organization)

-As pet parents we’ve all most likely been in situations where our dogs have gotten hurt.
-Whether you accidentally tripped over your dog or stepped on their paw carelessly, you’ve probably heard your dog let out a quick yelp or cry and run off.
+As pet parents, we’ve all most likely been in situations where our dogs have gotten hurt.
+Whether you accidentally tripped over your dog or stepped on their paw carelessly, you’ve probably heard your dog let out a quick yelp or cry and runoff.
 Was it pain or fear?
-Either way how did you feel in that moment?
+Either way, how did you feel at that moment?
 Does the word horrible come to mind!

 Just this week in my practice a 5-month old boxer puppy named “Riley” came in partially weight bearing on her left front leg.
 Her dad told me that she started limping over the weekend, and he had no idea why.
 She never cried or complained.
 He never saw any kind of accident or trauma.
 She even took a 4-hour car ride with him to visit his children in Boston without a complaint.
 When I examined Riley my only finding was that she had heat coming from the left front carpus (wrist) and when I pressed on the joint she tried to move away from me.
 She never cried once during my exam.
 My obvious next step was to take an x-ray of her leg, which to my surprise; I found that she had a complete fracture of both the radius and ulna.
 Long story short Riley will be fine.
 The bone was not displaced therefore I splinted the leg, immobilizing the joints above and below, then sent her home on pain medications with a re-check in 2 weeks for a cast change.

-For over ten years in my rehabilitation practice I’ve asked the same question to my clients whose dogs where diagnosed with arthritis.
+For over ten years in my rehabilitation practice, I’ve asked the same question to my clients whose dogs were diagnosed with arthritis.
 Do you think your dog is in pain?
 And 90% of the time, they say no. When I ask them how do they know?
 The answer is always the same….because they never cry or whimper.